OctopusDeploy/docs/docs/packaging-applications/package-repositories/built-in-repository/index.md

 The built-in feed can only be consumed by Octopus.
 Octopus Server provides a write-only repository; intended for hosting deployment packages only.
 Packages that are pushed to the Octopus Server can't be consumed by other NuGet clients like Visual Studio.
 If you need a NuGet feed for sharing libraries between your development projects, a separate NuGet repository is required.
 See [package repositories](/docs/packaging-applications/package-repositories/index.md).

-## Pushing Packages to the Built-In Repository {#pushing-packages-to-the-built-in-repository}
+## Pushing packages to the built-in repository {#pushing-packages-to-the-built-in-repository}

 It is possible to manually upload a package file from your local machine via the Octopus Web Portal by navigating to **{{Library,Packages}}** and clicking the **Upload Package** button.